Welcome to today's edition of the Rush 24-7 podcast.

 It would be unconscionable, they say, to pull out of there prior to 2008.

-You can probably see it crack uh when she read this.
+You can probably see it crack when she read this.

-But you know, this is the this is something uh uh maybe it's it's too much to hope for, but can you imagine how the attitude and the mood in this country would change if all of this uh the the the the reporting about the surge working uh could actually serve to help unite the people of this country behind this effort?
+But you know, this is something maybe it's too much to hope for, but can you imagine how the attitude and the mood in this country would change if all of this, the reporting about the surge working could actually serve to help unite the people of this country behind this effort?

-Uh you realize the difference that would make in public attitudes and moods.
+Do you realize the difference that would make in public attitudes and moods?

 I know it's a long shot because the left is already invested in defeat, as are the Democrats in Congress.